eljoey/BDO-Api-Helper/docs/mpClone/itemSearch.md

       "name": "Caphras Stone",
       "grade": 2
     }
-    // Rest of items matching search text will be here ],
+    (rest of items that match will go here)
+  ],
   "resultCode": 0,
   "resultMsg": ""